Olrik-WP/ASADedicatedManager_Releases/README.md

 ### Additional Features
 - **Efficient Search and Save:**
 Users can quickly search for specific settings and save their configurations, enabling easy and safe server customization.
-Update and Mod Support: ASA Dedicated Server Manager facilitates server updating and mod additions, ensuring that servers stay up-to-date with the latest ASA content and features.

 - **Update and Mod Support:**
 ASA Dedicated Server Manager facilitates server updating and mod additions, ensuring that servers stay up-to-date with the latest ASA content and features.